bitcraze/bitcraze-website/src/buy/buyers-guide.md

 {% row_image_text_links The STEM ranging bundle %}
 {% row_text %}
-The STEM ranging bundle contains everything in the STEM drone bundle with the addition of the Multi-ranger deck.
-The Multi-ranger makes it possible to interact with the Crazyflie 2.X or use it to map a room.
+The STEM ranging bundle contains everything in the STEM drone bundle with the addition of the {% poplink multi-ranger-deck%}.
+The Multi-ranger deck makes it possible to interact with the Crazyflie 2.X or use it to map a room.
 {% endrow_text %}
 {% row_links %}